dbcode/nginx-poller-module/README.md

 ----------------------

 Like all other third party modules, this module needs to be compiled into your nginx binary.
-First, you may wish to install the module in your /usr/local/share (or $PREFIX/share):

-    ./configure
-    make install

-This will copy the following files to $PREFIX/share/nginx-poller-module:

-    config
-    ngx_http_poller.c
-    ngx_http_poller.h

-You can add the module to your nginx build by configuring nginx like so, assuming you had installed nginx-poller-module to /usr/local:
+You can add the module to your nginx build by configuring nginx like so:

-    ./configure --add-module=/usr/local/share/nginx-poller-module
+    ./configure --add-module=/your/path/to/nginx-poller-module

 If you wish to call ngx_http_poller_set_handler, you will also need to add the same directory to your includes:

     ./configure \
+      --with-cc-opt="-I/your/path/to/nginx-poller-module" \
-      --with-cc-opt="-I/usr/local/share/nginx-poller-module" \
+      --add-module=/your/path/to/nginx-poller-module \
-      --add-module=/usr/local/share/nginx-poller-module
+      --add-module=/your/path/to/your-other-module

 26 April 2013